 The Troll Zebu'tan is forever trying to woo the Blood Elf Alys Vol'tyr.
 She isn't very receptive to his advances, but her dialogue makes it pretty clear that it has little to do with his species; she doesn't want him because she's spoken for and he's a creep.

-World of Warcraft has several "Steamy Romance Novels" that can be pickpocketed from NPC humanoids.
-One of these describes a romance between a male human paladin and a female undead rogue.
-Another one of them describes a romance between the same paladin and a female gnome warlock.
+World of Warcraft has several "Steamy Romance Novels" that can be pickpocketed or looted from NPC humanoids.
+Most of them involve "Marcus", a male human paladin who has either slept with or dated members of nearly every playable race in the game, from the feasible (night elf and blood elf), odd (a female gnome warlock) to the disturbing (tauren and undead).
 There's also Anveena (human embodiment of the Sunwell) and Kalecgos (a blue dragon).
 Possibly also Tyrygosa and Jorad Mace.
+And now, Jaina and Kalecgos; helps that he has a humanoid form...

 Ever play the classic arcade game Joust?
 When you destroy one of the vulture riders, the vulture lays an egg that you must collect to complete the round.
 If it is allowed to hatch, an enemy human emerges, and a new flying steed comes in to pick him up.
 The question is, why does this happen?
 An explanation comes to mind...